JAEPO 2019: Konami, Sega, Taito, Bandai Namco & More

 Rapid River VR – Yep, Rapid River is back, but there’s no indication that we’ll see this in an arcade cabinet anytime soon.
 This is a part of Namco’s many new VR developments that they’ve created for their VR ZONE venues.

 Sword Art Online – I’ve not played anything related to Sword Art Online, but I’ve heard things about it.
 It’s an RPG, which the Japanese market handles just fine.
-Here’s a trailer for the game:
+Here’s a trailer for the game, and an official trailer:

 Poker Stadium – This poker arcade game does look impressive when you have all of these cabinets next to each other.

-Jojo’s Bizarre Adventure – The one image I saw of this was taken from far away and has people in front of the cabinets, so we’ll just repost the trailer:
+JoJo’s Bizarre Adventure – The one image I saw of this was taken from far away and has people in front of the cabinets, so we’ll just repost the trailer and this gameplay footage:

 Other